Hands to Light

 Tactile tools

-Mindfulness research shows that small pauses reduce rumination and consolidate insight (Kabat-Zinn, 2003; Di Stefano et al., 2014).
-Even a breath can help the body return to calm (Jerath et al., 2015).
+Mindfulness research shows that brief pauses reduce rumination and help insights settle (Kabat-Zinn, 2003; Di Stefano et al., 2014).
+Simple moments of breath or stillness help the nervous system return to calm(Jerath et al., 2015).

 Transitions and pauses

-Mapping feelings and people
+Mapping feelings and key figures

 Offerings (coming soon)